nebulacommander/parrot/docs/non-technical-guide.md

 - Works in your web browser
 - No installation needed

-## How to Use Swift
+## How to Use parrot

 ### Getting Started
-1. Open Swift in your web browser
+1. Open parrot in your web browser
 2. Wait for the "Loading speech detection..." message to disappear
 3. Start talking or type your question

 ### Voice Commands
 1. Just start speaking - the blue circle will glow when you're being heard
-2. Stop speaking when you're done - Swift will automatically process your question
+2. Stop speaking when you're done - parrot will automatically process your question
 3. Wait for the response (both written and spoken)

 ### Typing Questions